Klipper3d/klipper/docs/Config_Reference.md

 ## HX711

-The HX711 chip is a popular load cell adc, unless this came with your printer you may have to solder a harware jumper to enable the 80sps mode.
-Otherwise it will only output 20 samples per second which won't work well.
+The HX711 chip is a popular load cell adc, unless this came with your printer, you may have to solder a hardware jumper to enable the 80sps mode.
+Otherwise it will only output 20 samples per seconds which won't work well.

 ```
 [hx711 my_load_cell]